shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 </p>

 <p>
 For the gun crime data in Chicago, Illinois, we wanted to inform the number of classes to be used in the cellular automata with data.
 Since our model is concerned with the spatial density of crime, we took the number of crimes in each community area from $2012 - 2017$, found the average over the time period, then divided this average by the community area to give the number of crimes per km$^2$ for each community area.
-We then ran twenty iterations of the $K$-selection algorithm (since stochasticity is integral to the process), and averaged the results.
+We then ran twenty iterations of the $k$-selection algorithm (since stochasticity is integral to the process), and averaged the results.
 </p>

 </details>